standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 | `Entry` | `Abstract` or `Entry` |
 | `Abstract` | `Abstract` |

 >**Note:** Although the CIMPL 6.0 tooling does not currently enforce these inheritance rules, they will be enforced in future releases.
-You are strongly encouraged to comply to these rules, and refactor any definitions ported from CIMPL 5.x that do not comply.
+You are strongly encouraged to comply with these rules, and refactor any definitions ported from CIMPL 5.x that do not comply.

 Example:

+ `Entry:  WhiteBloodCellCountObservation`

  `Parent: LaboratoryObservation`

 ### Path

 The `Path` keyword allows for abbreviations of long URLs.
-This functionality is completely optional, but it is provided to make authoring easier.
-By convention, the alias should be be an all UPPER CASE word, although the tooling does allow for numbers and hyphens after the first letter.
+This functionality is optional; it is provided to make authoring easier.
+By convention, the alias should be be an all UPPER CASE word, although the tooling allows for numbers and hyphens after the first letter.

 Example: